marcov/non-tech-notes/docs/English/Idioms.md

 ## On point
 Relevant and appropriate to what is happening or being discussed.

+## One stop shop
+Where people can find most of what they need, including information, in one place.

 ## Out of whack
 If something is out of whack, it is not working properly, often because its natural balance has been upset ("sbalat!").